openimsdk/open-im-sdk-reactnative/README.md

 # React Native Client SDK for OpenIM 👨‍💻💬

-> **📢 Important Notice:** Starting from version 3.8.3-patch.10, the package name has been changed from `open-im-sdk-rn` to `@openim/rn-client-sdk`.
-Please update your dependency installation and import statements.

 Use this SDK to add instant messaging capabilities to your application.
 By connecting to a self-hosted [OpenIM](https://www.openim.io) server, you can quickly integrate instant messaging capabilities into your app with just a few lines of code.

 The iOS SDK core is implemented in [OpenIM SDK Core](https://github.com/openimsdk/openim-sdk-core).
 Using [gomobile](https://github.com/golang/mobile), it can be compiled into an XCFramework for iOS integration. iOS interacts with the [OpenIM SDK Core](https://github.com/openimsdk/openim-sdk-core) through JSON, and the SDK exposes a re-encapsulated API for easy usage.
 In terms of data storage, iOS utilizes the SQLite layer provided internally by the [OpenIM SDK Core](https://github.com/openimsdk/openim-sdk-core).

 The android SDK core is implemented in [OpenIM SDK Core](https://github.com/openimsdk/openim-sdk-core).
 Using [gomobile](https://github.com/golang/mobile), it can be compiled into an AAR file for Android integration.
 Android interacts with the [OpenIM SDK Core](https://github.com/openimsdk/openim-sdk-core) through JSON, and the SDK exposes a re-encapsulated API for easy usage.
 In terms of data storage, Android utilizes the SQLite layer provided internally by the [OpenIM SDK Core](https://github.com/openimsdk/openim-sdk-core).

-The React Native Client SDK use [NativeModule](https://reactnative.dev/docs/native-modules-intro) system exposes instances of Java/Objective-C classes to JavaScript (JS) as JS objects, thereby allowing you to execute arbitrary native code from within JS.
+The React Native Client SDK uses the [NativeModule](https://reactnative.dev/docs/native-modules-intro) system to expose instances of Java/Objective-C classes to JavaScript (JS) as JS objects, thereby allowing you to execute arbitrary native code from within JS.

 ## Tips 🔔

+1. Starting from `v3.8.3-patch.10`, the package name has been changed from `open-im-sdk-rn` to `@openim/rn-client-sdk`.

+2. **operationID Parameter:** This parameter is used for backend log querying.
+Starting from `v3.8.3-patch.10.2`, the `operationID` parameter is optional for all APIs (the SDK will auto-generate one if not provided).
+For earlier versions, this parameter is required and must be passed explicitly.

+3. **Event Binding API:** Starting from `v3.8.3-patch.10.2`, you can use `OpenIMSDK.on()` to listen for events with better TypeScript type hints.
+Earlier versions must use the `OpenIMEmitter` object.
+Both approaches remain compatible with the latest version.

-1. The open-im-sdk-rn@3.5.1 has contains ***significant disruptive updates***.
-If you need to upgrade, please check the incoming data and the returned data. **Note: Package name has been changed to `@openim/rn-client-sdk` starting from version 3.8.3-patch.10.**
+4. The `v3.5.1` contains ***significant disruptive updates***.
+If you need to upgrade, please check the incoming data and the returned data.

-2. Unlike other SDKS, React Native SDK operationID is not optional, but required.

 ## Documentation 📚

-Visit [https://doc.rentsoft.cn](https://doc.rentsoft.cn) for detailed documentation and guides.
+Visit [https://docs.openim.io](https://docs.openim.io) for detailed documentation and guides.

-For the SDK reference, see [https://doc.rentsoft.cn/sdks/quickstart/reactnative](https://doc.rentsoft.cn/sdks/quickstart/reactnative).
+For the SDK reference, see [https://docs.openim.io/sdks/quickstart/reactNative](https://docs.openim.io/sdks/quickstart/reactNative).

 ## Installation 💻